-- significantly greater difference in learning than the majority of children of his or her age in one or more areas of learning.
-Academic achievement criteria are considered and the thresholds for achievement may be variable.
-The child is working at least two years behind their peers. - a disability which either prevents or hinders him or her from making use of educational facilities of a kind generally provided in schools within the area of the Local Authority concerned for children of a similar age. - differences that make accessing learning or the school community dysregulating to the point that they may need to access a reduced timetable or may have experienced exclusions - support that is needed is outside the Ordinarily Available Inclusive Practice
+- Has significantly greater difficulty in learning than the majority of children of his or her age in one or more areas of learning.
+Academic achievement criteria are considered and the thresholds for achievement may be variable. - Has a disability which either prevents or hinders him or her from making use of educational facilities of a kind generally provided in schools within the area of the Local Authority concerned for children of a similar age.